 Juvenile rheumatoid arthritis (JRA)

 Commonly called juvenile rheumatoid arthritis (JRA), this disorder occurs in children age 16 or younger.
-It is estimated that 16,000 children under age 18 in the United States have JRA.
+It is estimated that 300,000 children in the United States have been diagnosed with JRA.

 - Damage to the growing cartilage and bones